khedoros/khedgb/README.md

 ## Current state:

 Summary: Most games are booting and running.
-I discovered some major rendering and timing issues yesterday, and after some tweaking, playability is in the best state it's ever been in.
+Most original Game Boy games are playable.
+Saving and loading games (not save states) is basically working, including with save files from other emulators (tested with BGB, for example).

 The CPU seems stable, although there might be timing issues (like the 0xCBxx instruction timing that I just fixed).
 Blargg cpu_inst tests pass (except for the timer, which I haven't written yet).
 Actually, the biggest likely bug-haven is around HALT and STOP.
 I know some cases where those aren't working correctly.
 Now that I've got rendering working reliably, I should be able to run more of the test ROMs, usefully.